 - Finding flat parts of the wall to set up camp on can be rather difficult, so keep an eye out as you hike.

 - Be a bit careful as you leave the main entrance at Mutianyu.
-There was a security guard at around 8 am when I got there, but he just waved me by and didn’t seem to care.
+There was a security guard at around 8 AM when I got there, but he just waved me by and didn’t seem to care.
 But he did seem confused as to how I was arriving there when the Mutianyu Great Wall hand’t even opened yet.